nathanchere/wordpress-to-markdown/README.md

 Things which are different from upstream:

-* in instances where `pubDate` hasn't been set on a post, it will attempt to use `post_date` instead.
-If that also fails, it will fall back to a default date of 1990/01/01 so processing can continue but it's obvious in the output that the date is a placeholder.

 * a config option to include draft posts (excluded by default)

 * a config option to include trashed posts (excluded by default)

 * gitignore lines added to prevent accidentally commiting Wordpress exports to this repo

+* in instances where `pubDate` hasn't been set on a post (for example a post which is still a draft and thus hasn't been published and thus has no publish date), it will attempt to use `post_date` instead.
+If that also fails, it will fall back to a default date of 1990/01/01 so processing can continue but it's obvious in the output that the date is a placeholder.

+* use `pubDate` in Markdown front matter instead of `created` to be more consistent with WordPress and the defaults used by markdown consumers like Astro

+// TODO: title

+// TODO: updated date on frontmatter?

 ## Quick Start

 You'll need: